apache/brpc/README.md

 Most machines on internet communicate with each other via [TCP/IP](http://en.wikipedia.org/wiki/Internet_protocol_suite).
 However TCP/IP only guarantees reliable data transmissions, we need to abstract more to build services:

 * What is the format of data transmission?
-Different machine and network may have different byte-orders, directly sending in-memory data is not suitable.
+Different machines and networks may have different byte-orders, directly sending in-memory data is not suitable.
 Fields in the data are added, modified or removed guadually, how do newer services talk with older services?
 * Can TCP connection be reused for multiple requests to reduce overhead?
 Can multiple requests be sent through one TCP connection simultaneously?
 * How to talk with a cluster with many machines?
 * What should I do when the connection is broken?
 What if the server does not respond?